 Approximately 3.5 million people in the UK have been diagnosed as diabetic, around 10% of whom have Type 1 diabetes.
 There is no conclusive proof that those travelling with diabetes are more likely to become unwell during travel than those without diabetes.
 However, a change in diet, activity levels and environment (temperature, altitude) during travel can all affect blood glucose levels and represent a challenge to maintaining good health.

-Many people with diabetes need to travel with medication and/or medical devices and be able to access medical attention when needed.
+Many people with diabetes need to travel with medication and/or medical devices and be able to access medical attention if needed.
 Careful pre-travel education and preparation should allow travellers with diabetes to enjoy a rewarding and pleasurable trip.

-- Travelling with a chronic medical condition.
+- travelling with a chronic medical condition

-- Maintaining health and glucose control during travel.
+- maintaining health and glucose control during travel

-- Effects of temperature and altitude.
+- the effects of temperature and altitude

 Pretravel Medical Check-up